-- A. Indicate variation of bid price for Alternates listed on the Bid Form.
-Unless otherwise indicated, indicate Alternates as a difference in bid price by deducting from the base bid price. - B. Bids will be evaluated on the base bid price.
-After determination of a successful bidder, consideration will be given to Alternates and bid price adjustments.
+- A. Indicate variation of bid price for Alternates listed on the Bid Form. - B. Bids will be evaluated on the base bid price.
+After determination of a successful bidder, consideration will be given to Alternates and resulting bid price adjustments.